 Placing the audience firmly at the centre of work through open and inclusive processes

 The production and touring of new work, and production and touring of classic texts and published work which are presented in an innovative manner (existing work is given a contemporary angle and relevance is stressed)

 Acting an agency role to support skill development of teachers, actors, community groups and staff

 Development Manager – Linda McCracken

 Finance/Administration Officer – Collette Quigley

-Tom Maguire (Chair) – Senior Lecturer in Theatre Studies at the University of Ulster
+Tom Maguire (Chair) – Head of the School of Arts & Humanities, University of Ulster

 Bernard Fitzpatrick – Causeway Coast & Glens Borough Councillor (Alliance Party representative)